mikke89/RmlUiDoc/pages/cpp_manual/interfaces/system.md

 // Set the mouse cursor.
 virtual void SetMouseCursor(const Rml::String& cursor_name);
 ```
 The `SetMouseCursor()` function is called when RmlUi wants to change the mouse cursor.
 This behavior is controlled by the [`cursor`{:.prop} property](../../rcss/user_interface.html#cursor), the value of which is directly sent through the interface as the `cursor_name`.
+The default value for the `cursor`{:.prop} property is an empty string, thus, this can be used to set a default cursor.
+There are also some [built-in cursor names](../contexts.html#builtin-cursors) that are submitted when the context is in a certain state, such as during autoscrolling.

 The user is responsible for setting the system cursor or otherwise rendering the cursor as desired.
-The default value for the `cursor`{:.prop} property is an empty string, thus, this can be used to set a default cursor.
 It is possible to choose for each context whether it should call this function, see [context cursor](../contexts.html#mouse-cursor) for additional details.

 #### Clipboard